emacsorphanage/helm-swoop/README.md

 ### Usage

-`M-x helm-swoop` or just press the keybind you set (above [M-i]).
+`M-x helm-swoop` or just press the keybind you set.
-It can use words within region as search query when it called.
+It's able to use words within region as search query when it called.

 ### Require